ucsb-cs48/ucsb-cs48.github.io/_topics/testing_mocking.md

 ---
-topic: "Mocking"
+topic: "Testing: Mocking"
 desc: "Intro to Mocking in Tests, and Framework-specific Examples"
 category_prefix: "Testing: "
+indent: true
 ---

 # What is mocking, and why do we need it in tests?

-This article is a good introduction to the use of mocks: https://circleci.com/blog/how-to-test-software-part-i-mocking-stubbing-and-contract-testing/
+This article is a good introduction to the use of mocks: <https://circleci.com/blog/how-to-test-software-part-i-mocking-stubbing-and-contract-testing/>

 The general idea is that, when testing (especially unit testing), you want to isolate your components so that each test examines exactly one thing.